radix-io/hands-on/README.md

 Please feel free to use the hands-on time to improve your own applications or ask the presenters for I/O advice!
 We are also providing structured, self-contained exercises for attendees who would like to gain experience working with the tools and technologies presented at ATPESC.

 The attendees are required to have a laptop with a working web browser and SSH client.
 For the purpose of this tutorial, all exercises can be performed via an SSH terminal.

+## Reservation

+ATPESC 2019 attendees will have access to a 79 node reservation on Theta from 9am to 9pm to execute hands-on exercises as part of the I/O track.
+Just submit your jobs to the `training` queue and the `ATPESC2019` allocation (using `-A ATPESC2019` and `-q training` in your job script or qsub command line) for priority execution.

 ## Initial setup

-The burst buffer hands-on exercises can be performed on the Cori system at NERSC.
-The rest are intended for use on the Theta system at the ALCF.
-See instructions below for setting up your Theta environment.
+All examples in this hands-on collection are intended for execution on the Theta system at the ALCF.
+See instructions below for how to set up your Theta environment.

 * Confirm account access if you haven't already (see presenters for details)